MSc Media Management

 The programme is organised around two main areas.
 One area consists of technical courses on media production including video, print, web and interactive media.
 The other area focuses on management, including courses given by the School of Industrial Engineering and Management (KTH) and Stockholm School of Economics, typically in the form of project work.
 The programme is highly international, with students and faculty coming from all over the world.

 This is a two year programme (120 ECTS credits) given in English.
 Graduates are awarded the degree of Master of Science.
-The programme is given mainly at KTH Campus in Stockholm by the School of Electrical Engineering and Computer Science (at KTH).
+The programme is given mainly at KTH Campus in Stockholm by the School of Electrical Engineering and Computer Science.

 Former students work in a wide variety of positions within the media and marketing industries.
 Examples include digital publishing, broadcasting companies, interactive media firms, and consulting companies such as Deloitte Digital, Tobii Dynavox, Netlight Consulting and Accenture in countries such as China, Sweden, Russia, Germany, the Netherlands, Singapore, Cambodia and India.
 Doctoral studies in this field are also possible after this programme.

 Graduates from KTH have the knowledge and tools for moving society in a more sustainable direction, as sustainable development is an integral part of all programmes.
-The three key sustainable development goals addressed by the master's programme in Media Management are:
+In all mandatory courses in the master’s programme Media Management, UN’s Sustainable Development Goals (SDGs) are covered in different ways.
+The three key SDGs addressed by the master's programme in Media Management are: